 Nimota’s determination and hard work has allowed her to begin placing orders for her sauces and other products to sell, and she is now successfully building her brand in Atlanta.
-Follow @RoyalNigerian on Instagram to keep up with Nimota’s journey, and to enjoy her catering services, place your order by calling 470-615-6737.
+Follow @RoyalNigerian on Instagram to keep up with Nimota’s journey, and to enjoy her catering services, place your order by visiting her website or by calling 470-615-6737.

 Are you a business owner or aspiring entrepreneur in Georgia?
 To learn more about the IRC in Atlanta's